Top 5 Social Media Management Tools

 #2 Buffer

 In last year's top rated infographic, Buffer wasn't included.
 A number of people asked why.
-I excluded Buffer, because technically it isn't a full social media management tool.
+I excluded Buffer, because, technically it isn't a full social media management tool.
 Buffer does one thing very well - publishing.
-It allows you to schedule your social media posts across a wide range of networks including Twitter, Facebook (profiles, pages and groups), Instagram, LinkedIn (profiles and pages), Pinterest and Google+ pages.
+It allows you to schedule your social media posts across a wide range of networks including Twitter, Facebook (profiles, pages and groups), Instagram, LinkedIn (profiles and pages), and Pinterest.
 It also offers limited reports on its free and awesome plans and more detailed ones in the business plans.
 Buffer doesn't offer streams or the ability to engage, so you'll need to use another tool for this.

 Buffer works for teams if you opt for the business plan.